-No holiday dinner is complete without a big bowl of classic mashed potatoes – Here are lots of good tips and tricks to make the best potato mash!
+The most loved side dish of all!
+No dinner is complete without a big bowl of this classic 3-Ingredient Italian Potato Mash – Plus, tips and tricks to make the best potato mash every single time!

-The BEST potato mash takes no more than 10 mins to make once your potatoes are cooked through, and only requires very 3 very basic ingredients: potatoes ( I use a mix of Russet and Yukon Gold potatoes), fresh milk and butter.
+The BEST Italian potato mash only requires very 3 very basic ingredients: potatoes ( I use a mix of Russet and Yukon Gold potatoes), fresh milk and butter.

-Tips and Tricks for The Best Potato Mash
+Tips and Tricks for The Best Italian Potato Mash

 Once you’ve got your ingredients right, it’s essential to follow a few rules to get the best potato mash ever.